Importance of the X-ray edge singularity for the detection of relic neutrinos in the PTOLEMY project: Discussion

 In Fig.~\ref{Fig:contour} we show the dependence of the visibility on the lightest mass of neutrino and the coupling constant $g$.
 As shown in Fig. \ref{Fig:contour}, the smaller the coupling constant and the larger lightest mass of the neutrino, the better the visibility.
 This result can be explained by the fact that a smaller coupling constant leads to a sharper distribution, which causes the beta decay spectrum less broadening.
 The effect of the distance between the daughter ion and graphene is that it affects the cutoff energy and therefore influences the shape of the distorted beta-emission peak.
 Smaller cutoff energy means less weight in the long tail of the gamma distribution, therefore fewer losses and better visibility.
 Indeed, as one can see from Fig.~\ref{Fig:distance}, visibility increases with the helium ion's height.
 Note that compared with the previous three parameters the influence of height on visibility is less pronounced, at least for a small enough coupling constant.
 This is explained by the fact that for small $g$ a lot of spectral weight is concentrated in the infrared region near the X-ray edge therefore the visibility is less sensitive to the ultraviolet cutoff.

-Finally, a parameter that has a huge impact on the visibility of the $C\nu B$ signal is the lifetime of the daughter ion.
-In Fig.~\ref{Fig:visi_lifetime} we illustrate this point on the example of Tritium, even though this isotope suffers from problems arising from recoil.
-We see that in order to achieve the signal to noise ratio ensuring $5\sigma$ confidence of detection of the $C\nu B$ signal with a reasonable amount of the radioactive material the life time of the daughter ion needs to be greater than 100 $\mu s.$ Such a stringent requirement to the life time of the daughter ion poses a separate challenge to the experiment.
+To get some feel for the magnitude of the impact of the lifetime, we apply the estimate Eq. \eqref{dNBGdt} to beta decay of Tritium neglecting for illustrative purposes the problems arising from recoil.
+A 100 g sample of Tritium contains $N=2\times 10^{25}$ atoms, and it is predicted to experience only 4 neutrino capture events per year.
+We take $E_I \sim 10 \, \rm eV$ and $Q\sim 10 \, \rm keV$ and $T\sim 10$ years and demand that $dN_{\rm BG}/dt$ be less than 1 event per year, which would roughly correspond to a $3\sigma$ detection confidence if 5 events are observed during the 1 year period.
+This results in the requirement $\gamma < 10^{-14} \, \rm eV,$ that is a lifetime on the order of a few hundred milliseconds or longer.
+The condition on the lifetime of the daughter ion can in principle be relaxed if the energy window $(E_0, E_0+\Delta E)$ containing the neutrino capture peak is known {\it a priori}.
+In that case, the number of background events inside that window is estimated as the right-hand side of Eq. \eqref{dNBGdt} times $\Delta E/E_I.$ For $\Delta E$ on the order of $100 \, \rm meV$ that gives the lower bound on the ion's lifetime of about $1 \, \rm ms.$ This estimate is further elaborated in our numerical calculation, illustrated in Fig:~\ref{Fig:visi_lifetime}, of the effective amount of the radioactive material required in order to achieve the p-value of $5\sigma$ in a $\rm C\nu B$ detection experiment using the energy bin of 100 $\rm meV$ above the spontaneous beta-emission threshold of Tritium.
+We see that in order to achieve the signal-to-noise ratio ensuring $5\sigma$ confidence of detection of the $C\nu B$ signal with a reasonable amount of the radioactive material the lifetime of the daughter ion needs to be greater than 100 $\mu \mathrm s.$ Such a stringent requirement for the lifetime of the daughter ion poses a separate challenge to the experiment.
 Detailed proposals as to how this challenge could be addressed will be discussed elsewhere.